-You just need to follow the instructions to calculate your center of gravity.
+And also, you just need to follow the instructions to calculate your center of gravity.

-What Is The Center Of Gravity Calculator?
+What is the Center of Gravity Calculator?

 In engineering, we can deal with both 2D and 3D calculations.
-2D calculations require only 2 coordinates to obtain the center of gravities of masses or mass systems.
-But 3D calculations require 3 coordinates as X, Y, and Z.
+Also, 2D calculations require only 2 coordinates to obtain the center of gravities of masses or mass systems.
+But 3D calculations require 3 coordinates X, Y, and Z.

-Calculation of the center of gravity of mass systems is not a hard business with hand.
+Calculation the center of gravity of mass systems is not a hard business with hand.
 But for a very high number of masses, it can be troublesome and time-consuming.
 So, you can use this center of gravity calculator to calculate the complex center of gravity problems.

-How To Use The Center Of Gravity Calculator?
+How to Use the Center of Gravity Calculator?

-First, you need to select 2D or 3D options.
+Firstly, you need to select 2D or 3D options.
 If you are dealing with 2D plane masses, you need to select 2D.
 And if you are dealing with 3D space masses, select 3D.

 - If You Select 2D; Enter the number of masses that your system has.
 You can also divide a complex-shaped system into more basic multiple masses to calculate the center of mass of that system.
-You need to enter, how many masses that you have in your system.
+You need to enter, how many masses you have in your system.

 Then you need to enter the mass, X, and Y coordinates of the center of gravities of these sub-masses respectively.
 If you click on the 'Calculate!' button, the center of gravity will be calculated.